pratyasha-004/H4B/README.md

 Medical Record Vault allows patients to securely upload their medical records and enables doctors to verify those records using blockchain technology.
 The platform ensures that medical data remains tamper-proof, transparent, and verifiable, without exposing sensitive personal information directly on the blockchain.

 🔑 How to Use the Portal:
-🧑‍🦱 For Patients:
+First of all the users need to connect wallet by simply clicking on the connect wallet option(they need to install metamask) 🧑‍🦱 For Patients:
 Go to the Patient Section